NCAS-CMS/cfstore/cfstore/docs/source/index.rst

 system.
 S3 interfaces to object stores will be the next location to be supported.

+There are two different interfaces available to the cfstore, the command line interface, and the python interface.
+At the moment the python interface is rather low level and more suitable for developers.
+A future release will provide a suitable interface for using in scientific scripts and python notebooks.
+Meanwhile we are concentrating on support via the command line.

 See :doc:`getting_started` and :doc:`location` to understand how to get going and work with different storage locations.

-See :doc:`examples` for some worked examples describing how to ingest some data into your database, add information about that data, and how to find and view your collections.
+See :doc:`Examples/index` for some worked examples describing how to ingest some data into your database, add information about that data, and how to find and view your collections.